Sweet Dog

 5

-"Look" on cue is only one stage.
-The real treasure is the reflex: a dog who, all on his own, glances over at you mid-walk to check you're there.
-To build it, you ask for nothing; you pay for every glance he offers: a marker word and a treat, or a walk reward (the freedom to go back to sniffing).
-The more this check-in is paid for, the more often it happens, and it's what prepares loose-lead walking and the recall.
-The nose "touch" into your hand is its moving counterpart: "look" brings the eyes back, "touch" brings the body back.
+“Watch” on cue is only one step.
+What you really want is the reflex: a dog who, all on his own, glances back at you mid-walk to check you're still there.
+To build it, you ask for nothing: you reward every glance he offers, with a marker word and a treat, or with a walk-based reward: as soon as he looks at you, give him a release word, always the same one (“go sniff!”) and let him head off exploring again, which he loves.
+The more that little glance is rewarded, the more often it comes back, and it's what paves the way for loose-lead walking and the recall.
+The nose “touch” into your hand is its extension for the body: “watch” brings the eyes back, “touch” brings the body back.

 Where are you and your dog at?